cdancette/vqa-cp-leaderboard/README.rst

 A collections of papers about the VQA-CP dataset and a benchmark / leaderboard of their results.
 VQA-CP_ is an out-of-distribution dataset for Visual Question Answering, which is designed to penalize models that rely on question biases to give an answer.
-You can download VAQ-CP annotations here : https://www.cc.gatech.edu/grads/a/aagrawal307/vqa-cp/
+You can download VQA-CP annotations here : https://www.cc.gatech.edu/grads/a/aagrawal307/vqa-cp/

 Notes: